 2. How to Remove Wet Nail Polish From Carpet

-Using hairspray or alcohol should be your go to products here.
+Using hairspray or alcohol should be your go-to products here.
 You can also try using a small dropper to apply hydrogen peroxide and blotting out the nail polish with a cloth.
-If you have light-coloured carpet, a non-acetone nail polish remover should work best for removing the spill.
+If you have a light-coloured carpet, a non-acetone nail polish remover should work best for removing the spill.
 Place a small amount on a cloth or sponge and blot the stain until no polish remains.

 - Blot gently with a cloth to remove the upper layer.